UNA-USA Dallas Committees

-Communications (Social & Print Media)
+Digital Ambassadors (Social & Print Media)

 CEDAW (Convention to Eliminate All Forms of Discrimination Against Women) is an international treaty adopted by the UN in 1979 that has yet to be ratified by the U.S Senate.
 CEDAW members assist in grassroots efforts that provide tools and leadership to empower local women’s organizations and municipalities and effectively initiate CEDAW in North Texas.

 Education (Model UN & Global Classroom & More)

 Identify Dallas area Model UN groups and ways our chapter can interact with and support them.
 Identify any schools that have incorporated Global Classrooms in their curriculum or schools open to incorporating Global Classrooms.